Developer Guide

 [Implemented] Edit Offer feature

-The Edit Offer feature allows users to edit any attribute of an Offer
+The Edit Offer feature allows users to edit any attribute of an Offer in the UniqueOfferList.

 Implementation

-parses the user input
+The EditOfferCommand is parsed by the EditOfferCommandParser.
+EditOfferCommandParser#parse() parses the user input

-to return a EditOfferCommand
+to return a EditOfferCommand that will be executed.

 Given below is an example usage scenario and how the edit offer mechanism behaves at each step.